 Neither the first consultation nor the minutes in between the first and second consultation indicated as to why the change was made, however it may well have been due to the fact that in the first consultation Legal Text the previous three years had fixed 2016/17 average NUFs, and then on the next three years used the average of 2016/2017, 2017/2018, 2018/2019 NUFs.
 This created the use of the last year’s data for the first year of the following three years.
 This was also the case earlier for 2014/15 which used 2011/12, 2012/13 and 2013/14 NUFs.
 However, it was not replicated for the final three years of the first consultation.

 The first consultation also omitted 2015/16 completely, this was picked up in the second consultation and seems to have followed the last date of the previous year being the first of the next after the three years as a principle for the last three years in the table thereby following on from earlier years precedent.

+DCP 178 which introduced the requirement to give 15 months’ notice of a change to Use of System charges had been approved but not yet been implemented shortly before the finalisation of DCP 138.
+Implications of the 15-month notice period on the data to be used for various inputs was perhaps not fully appreciated, and parties (DNOs in particular) were still in the process of understanding the ramifications of having to publish two years of charges in one year (this was done in December 2015).

+Both DCP 138 and DCP 178 are now in place and the requirement to give 15-months’ notice is no longer causing the confusion it was at the time DCP 138 was being discussed.
+Therefore, the Working Group deem it appropriate to tighten up the Legal Text on which years should be used.

 There were limited comments on the legal text on the second consultation.